 Laura Galindo.
 Ed.
-D., is Founder and Executive Director of Schelastic Academy.
+D., is the Founder and Executive Director of Schelastic Academy.
 She is a degreed and certified educator and administrator in the state of Texas.
-She has been in education for over 27 years and holds a BA in Social Psychology as well as a Masters and Doctorate degree in Educational Administration.
+She has been in education for over 28 years and holds a BA in Social Psychology as well as a Master’s and Doctorate degree in Educational Administration.
 She has four beautiful children and a loving husband who, aside from God, always come first in her life.
 Education is her passion and she has always been an avid learner and educator.
 She founded Schelastic and built it to provide the diverse educational opportunities she wanted for her own children.

 Here is her personal message to you:

 Thanks for visiting my personal about page!
 I’m so happy I get to share the heart behind Schelastic Academy.
 I have four children of my own, and each one is so smart and so different, one being creative and another more analytic.
-Some would categorize them as right brain, left brain, and I also have a couple that are right in between!
+Some would categorize them as right brain or left brain, and I also have a couple that is right in between!
 Because of this, Schelastic was created out of my longing to have a place where each one could feel adequate at every level of their learning.
 When we were in a traditional schooling environment, my creative child “hated” math and was completely discouraged when learning it.
 Learning math had to be a creative process so I had to be just as creative with her in order to walk her through the math that was required.
 It made me sad that she didn’t like math because that was my favorite subject.
 But, we made it, or rather she made it!
 I can’t say she “loves” math now, but she grew through the required Algebra and Algebra 2 as a problem solver.
-Still, I wanted to create a schooling environment that was flexible for all students.
+Still, I wanted to create a school environment that was flexible for all students.
 After all, if my daughter was struggling with her confidence level in math because she is more creatively inclined, then there had to be other students feeling just as defeated.
 This is why we created a school that is flexible (elastic);

 School + Elastic (flexible environment) = Schelastic!